-Ultrasound is an imaging method that used sound waves to create images of a baby in a pregnant mom.
-It does not use ionizing radiation and has no harmful effects.
+Sound waves used to create images of a baby in a pregnant mom, without ionizing radiation and without harmful effects.

 How does a 3D ultrasound work?

-3D ultrasound is a scanning method that creates a three-dimensional images of your baby which provides a clearer image compared to a regular or standard ultrasound (2D).
-It allows fetal structures and internal anatomy to be visualized as static 3D images while 4D ultrasounds create a live-video effect of the images.
-4D scans allows you to see your baby’s movement while inside the uterus.
-You can watch your baby smile, yawn, move their arms and legs.
+Ultrasound (4D): creates a live-video effect of the images.
+4D scans allow you to see your baby smile, yawn, move their arms and legs.
 It is basically a 3D ultrasound in live motion.

-3D image of twin pregnancy at 10+ weeks
+3D image of a twin pregnancy at 10+ weeks